Reconnect Hungary - Hungarian Birthright Trip

 A cultural, educational and social immersion program for adults aged 18-28 of Hungarian heritage, born is the U.S. or Canada.
 Read More ...

-A special birthright trip for Hungarian-Americans and Canadians aged 29 and older.
+A special birthright trip for Hungarian-Americans and Canadians aged 29 to 49.
 Read More ...

 Scholarship to Teach and Intern in Transylvania for a 3-6 month period.
 Read More ...